lmondada/dphil-thesis/content/03_compiler/02_compgraphs.md

 expressions that are stored as trees, combined with an important optimisation known as _term sharing_.
-When identical subexpressions appear multiple times, they can be represented as one computation and referenced from multiple locations, creating a directed acyclic graph rather than a pure tree @Plump1999.
+When identical subexpressions appear multiple times, they can be represented as one computation and referenced from multiple locations, creating a directed acyclic graph rather than a term tree @Plump1999.
 This sharing enables a more efficient representation.
 It can also be used as a compiler optimisation to identify subexpressions that can be cached and shared across expression evaluations for a more efficient execution---a technique known